kirillvy/react-slots/README.md

 scope | `any` | Elements passed for filtering exclude | `Array<SlotComponent>` | Array of slottable components for filtering out include | `Array<SlotComponent>` | Array of slottable components whitelisted for not being filtered.
-Overrides 'exclude'
+Overrides 'exclude' all | `boolean` | Automatically include all non-slottable elements when doing include (on true) or automatically exclude when doing exclude (on false)

 ### NonSlotted.SubSlot